-How Biomass Energy Works
+How Biopower Works

 To many people, the most familiar forms of renewable energy are the wind and the sun.
 But biomass (plant material and animal waste) is the oldest source of renewable energy, used since our ancestors learned the secret of fire.

 - Note: This page addresses biopower—using biomass to generate electricity.
 For more information on biofuels, go to the UCS Clean Vehicles Program’s biofuels pages.

 Biomass is a renewable energy source not only because the energy in it comes from the sun, but also because biomass can re-grow over a relatively short period of time compared with the hundreds of millions of years that it took for fossil fuels to form.
 Through the process of photosynthesis, chlorophyll in plants captures the sun's energy by converting carbon dioxide from the air and water from the ground into carbohydrates—complex compounds composed of carbon, hydrogen, and oxygen.
 When these carbohydrates are burned, they turn back into carbon dioxide and water and release the energy they captured from the sun.

 Several recent studies show little to no economic potential to increase biopower in the U.S. over the next two decades because of its relatively high costs compared with other renewable energy and low carbon technologies (EIA 2015, EPA 2015, NREL 2015, UCS 2014, UCS 2015).
 Other studies of nearly decarbonizing the power sector by mid-century show that more efficient, advanced biopower technologies using low-carbon feedstocks, such as agricultural residues and energy crops, could provide a modest contribution of up to 15 percent of U.S. electricity generation (NREL 2012, UCS 2013).